Dedicated team model in QA: all you should know about it

 - You are interested in building long-lasting relationships with the QA vendor.

-Vitaly Prus, A1QA Head of the Agile Testing Department, knows how to set up and maintain successful DTMs for both large corporations and startups.
+Vitaly Prus, a1qa Head of testing department with extensive experience in managing Agile/SAFe teams, knows how to set up and maintain successful DTMs for both large corporations and startups.

 DTM clients: who are they?